idena-network/idena-docs/docs/iip/iip-4.md

 1. iDNA coin will become more attractive to invest in.
 Staking can reduce inflation by increasing the number of coins locked.
 This will lead to faster network growth.
 1. The security of the protocol will increase due to the capitalization of the stake of each individual identity.
 Large identity stakes prevent buying and selling identities because the seller can terminate the identity after the sell and withdraw the stake.
 1. Since the staking reward fund is limited to only 18% of the validation fund, and the other components of the validation fund remain the same, this small change in motivation can hardly reduce the security of the invitation system, cause lower quality flips, or affect reporting.

+### Stake protection

+Stake protection for identities with `age`=> `5 epochs` will reduce the rate of burning coins associated with a failed or missed validations by around 30%.

 ### Why Candidates Rewards Fund is 2%